univention/univention-portal/docs/decisions/0009-e2e-tests-in-pipeline.md

-# How to run portal end-to-end tests in the CI pipeline
+# Running Portal End-to-end Tests in the CI pipeline

 ---